Ecology and biodiversity

 - Oil - 2045 /2051

 - Zinc - 2025 /2031

 - Gold - Production is declining 2031

 (If production continues to grow / if production becomes static).

 Plants encompass pretty much all things we eat, wear and use.
 Climate change affects many wild plants and their habitats, causing them to decline often to the point of extinction.
 This has a knock-on effect across the ecosystem.
 For example, the netted carpet moth relies completely on touch-me-not balsam to survive.
-This native moth is one of the rarest in the Lake District, but due to conservation efforts its population is now increasing.
+This native moth is one of the rarest in the Lake District, but due to conservation efforts, its population is now increasing.
 The introduction of invasive species is one the main causes of the moth's decline.
 Other causes of habitat destruction include the growing of biofuels and afforestation programmes.
-We must increase our knowledge, assess our impact and increase conservation efforts.
+We need to increase our knowledge, assess our impact and increase conservation efforts.
 Restoration of wild plant habitats can help reduce CO2 emissions.
 Earth's habitats also provide cost-effective ways to control flooding and erosion.
-We must look after our planet so it can look after us.
+We need to look after our planet, so that it can look after us.

 In Britain, we have already seen the extinction of many animals, such as Lynx, Wolves and even Bears.
 Beavers and sea eagles are a recent success story of reintroduction.
 The positive effects of this on our ecosystem are tremendous.
 Owls, pine martins and dormice are some of the animals that now face extinction.
 Water voles, red squirrels and great crested newts in particular are something we can focus on local to Eden.
 We can make a difference.

 See the 'Cumbria Biodiversity Evidence Base' on the Cumbria Biodiversity Data Centre website to discover more about the current state of Cumbria's biodiversity.